docker-archive/docker-ce/components/cli/man/docker-run.1.md

 **-i**, **--interactive**=*true*|*false*
    Keep STDIN open even if not attached.
 The default is *false*.

    When set to true, keep stdin open even if not attached.
-The default is false.

 **--ip**=""
    Sets the container's interface IPv4 address (e.g., 172.23.0.9)